aneesh-neelam/UEFI-SecureBoot-SignTool/README.md

 # UEFI Secure Boot sign tool

 The Linux kernel on Ubuntu (>=16.04.x), Fedora (>=18) won't load unsigned external kernel modules if Secure Boot is enabled on UEFI systems.
-Hence, any external kernel modules like the Nvidia Proprietary kernel driver, VirtualBox kernel driver etc. won't work.
+Hence, any external kernel modules like the Nvidia proprietary kernel driver, VirtualBox kernel driver etc. won't work.

 External kernel modules must be signed for UEFI Secure Boot using a Machine Owner Key (MOK).

-UEFI Secure Boot Sign Tool is a set of scripts that you can use to sign kernel modules.
+You can use UEFI Secure Boot Sign Tool to sign kernel modules.
 This is useful if you can't or don't wish to disable Secure Boot on your UEFI-enabled system.

-Here we use a X.509 Key Pair as the UEFI Secure Boot Machine Owner Key.
+Here, we use a X.509 Key Pair as the UEFI Secure Boot Machine Owner Key.

 ### Usage